We all think about the nutrition we need in our own diets, time and time again. At least, I certainly hope that the majority of you out there do!

 Garden lime boosts nutrients and tweaks the pH of soil, though it’s best for use only when magnesium is missing.

 Dolomitic lime has higher magnesium levels, while the calcific type boasts more calcium.
-Both can raise acidity, so avoid applying in already acid soils or near plants preferring alkalinity.
+Both can raise pH, so avoid applying in already alkaline soils or near plants preferring acidity.

 Can add a calcium boost, while helping to break up high clay, compact, and hard-pan soils simultaneously.
 Reduces salt and sodium levels as well.